Learn about moderation tools on this page.

 Many of the tools here require specific privileges in order to use them, this guide will assume you have those privileges.
-If you do not, some tools might not be available to you and you should discuss it with your room owner.
+If you do not, some tools might not be available to you and you should discuss it with your room’s owners.
 Learn more about privileges here.

 How does Flockmod’s moderation work?

-Flockmod’s moderation uses IP addresses to punish users appropriately.
+Flockmod’s moderation uses IP addresses to assign moderation actions appropriately.

 What are IP addresses?